 You can take this medicine with or without food.
 Do not crush, break, or chew the tablets.

-If you need to start new medicines while taking this medicine, be sure to talk with your doctor, pharmacist or nurse first.
+If you need to start new medicines when taking this medicine, be sure to talk with your health care team first.

 62.5 mg by mouth twice a day for 4 weeks, then 125 mg by mouth twice a day after that.